guy mograbi

 agilgur5

-I similarly don't like using or relying on global variables, and after copy/pasting various workarounds in different projects, I decided to create jest-without-globals as a very tiny wrapper to support importing Jest's features.
+I similarly don't like using or relying on globals, and after copy/pasting various workarounds in different projects, I decided to create jest-without-globals as a very tiny wrapper to support importing Jest's features.

-Per the usage documentation, it's straightforward to use:
+Per the Usage docs, it's straightforward to use:

 import { describe, it, expect } from 'jest-without-globals'